 Incorporation of open mating is still under development.
 This note describes the thoughts until now following from discussions with Tristan Kistler as he is looking into datasets with open mating.

-In current programs pedigree.r and AMDAINV.r the idea is to add artificial mates (groups of DPQ) in case of open mating.
+In current programs pedigree.r and AMD-AINV.r the idea is to add artificial mates (groups of DPQ) in case of open mating.
 In pedigree.r these mates are converted into sires in the pedigree file.
 There are different options: For each mated queen add a mate, for queens in the reach of similar colonies producing drones add the same mate, or even add the same mate for all open matings.
 A fourth option is to declare the mate for open mating as missing, assuming that all drones participating in mating are unrelated.

 To illustrate what happens look at a pedigree with two base dams a and b, two base open mating sires c and d and four descending queens: